Home

 6. Thinned-Out Wear Indicators

-Like tire wear, thinning wear indicators are another surefire symptom of ball joint wear.
 The wear indicator is a small stud found on older ball joint models — especially those with a grease fitting or pin.

-This pin sticks out from the joint and will sink into the ball joint at the same rate as the joint deteriorates.
+This pin sticks out from the joint and sinks into it at the same rate as the joint deteriorates.
 To inspect the wear indicator, you’ll need to get under your car and observe the ball joint.
-So, if you see the pin fully sunken inside the ball joint, it’s high time to change it.

 7. Misaligned or Damaged Suspension Parts